ptocca/KRRPM/README.md

 ![Predictive Distribution](PredictiveDistributionInterpretation.png "Predictive Distribution")

-A key advantage is that, under minimal assumptions, the KRRPM produces **calibrated** predictions, i.e. it assigns probabilities to events that correspond to the relative frequencies to those events, within statistical fluctuation.
+A key advantage is that, under minimal assumptions, the KRRPM produces **calibrated** predictions, i.e. the probabilities assigned to events correspond to the relative frequencies of those events, within statistical fluctuation.
 The only assumption is that training data and test data be *i.i.d.*, that is, independent and identically distributed.